EmuDeck/emudeck.github.io/docs/emulators/steamos/rpcs3.md

 #### Desktop Mode

+1. Switch to Desktop Mode
-1. In Desktop Mode, exit out of Steam
+2. Exit out of Steam
     * You may exit out of Steam a couple of different ways:
         * Right click the `Steam` icon in your taskbar and click `Exit Steam`
         * Open Steam, click the `Steam` button in the top left, click `Exit`